Jeunese/jeunese.github.io/docs/ux-writing.md

 Guidelines for watermark text include:
 - Consider alternatives, like placing hint text outside the empty field or as hover text so that it persists when the user starts typing.
 - Use sentence case.

+Watermark text might also be used *instead* of a label to save space.
+For example, including "Search" as a placeholder inside a search bar instead of a label next to it.
+You might use a label *with* placeholder text if:
+- You want to encourage the user to use a UI element by giving them an instruction as well as a label.
+For example, you might have a dropdown menu labelled "Location" and placeholder text that says "Select one".
+- Interacting with the UI element is necessary to continue, such as in a form.
+Having a label as well as placeholder text can cognitive load while the user interacts with the element.

+You might use a placeholder as a label if:
+- Interacting with the UI element is optional.
+- Your UI is looking cluttered.